mattludwigs/generator-bean-stack/README.md

 [![Build Status](https://travis-ci.org/mattludwigs/generator-bean-stack.svg?branch=master)](https://travis-ci.org/mattludwigs/generator-bean-stack)

-# Bean Stack for Yoeman
+# Bean Stack for Yeoman

 This is a generator that sets up a simple bean stack.
 What is a bean stack you ask.
 Well it is Bootstrap, Express, Angular, and Node.
 At the basic level this gives you a simple Bootstrap and Angular set up with a simple Express server.
 Even though Bootstrap is part of the project, this project comes ready to develop with SASS.